Chirag-ahir/SFC-Preparation/README.md

 Sprint: A short time period (often 2 weeks) when product teams work on a specific list of tasks.<br>
 Stack: The database group that your Marketing Cloud account is part of.
 Your stack and specific database (called an instance) impacts your account’s release date.<br>
 Unit test: A QA test to ensure an individual update meets requirements and follows expected behavior.

+What is partner in SFC?<br>
+Partners are the companies with which you collaborate to close your sales deals